cemu-project/cemu_graphic_packs/Resolutions/WindWakerHD_Resolution/WWHD_Readme.md

 AO needs to be 2160  = 1440 * $lightSource = 1.5
 We then need to scale back ultrawide to original aspect for all viewports using AO / light sources 2560 = 3440 *$scaleShader  (2560.0/3440.0)

-All AO shader scaling has also been removed, currently they break more than they fix..